An Untitled Opera Based on the Story of Milli Vanilli

 In 1992, the music industry was rocked by scandal—international pop duet Milli Vanilli were caught lip-synching, months after collecting a Grammy for Best New Artist.
 Five years later, their awards revoked, their recordings destroyed, their money gone, singer Rob Pilatus died of a drug overdose in Cologne.

 About the Opera

 The story is classically operatic: a Faustian bargain, a public disgrace, and theft of the human voice.
 It is also contemporary: technology and human song as well as the fate of artistic ambition in the age of mechanical reproduction.
 This opera will be experimental and non-linear, but written for trained singers and opera houses.
 It will engage both the expressive capacities of the human voice and the emotive capacities of technology.
-It will explore race (one singer was black, one bi-racial); nationality (German pop stars, ruined in America); sexuality (the manufacture of pop androgyny); and the formal relations of opera and pop: two men sell their voices for fame and fortune, only to be ruined when they demand their voices back.
+It will explore race (one singer was black, one white); nationality (German pop stars, ruined in America); sexuality (the manufacture of pop androgyny); and the formal relations of opera and pop: two men sell their voices for fame and fortune, only to be ruined when they demand their voices back.
 Central to the piece is the tension between what audio recording can do and the value of musical talent.
 The opera, like its subject, will be bilingual, containing English and German elements.